danielnd7/md/swc/swc-3-1.md

 super-smart fusion center for data, helping you make the best possible guess about the true state of a system that is constantly moving and being measured imperfectly
 `ESTIMATE & UPDATE (real time)`
-#  Manejode errores: Rejuvenation y Bloques de Recuperación
+#  Manejo de errores: Rejuvenation y Bloques de Recuperación
 ## Error Handling: Rejuvenation
 `press the RESET button from time to time`
 to intercept and remove errors before they become failures